rock-simulation/mars/doc/tutorials/basic/basic_tutorial.rst

 23. Do not forget to save your blender scene.

 Congratulations!
 You have your first blender created MARS scene.
+If the scene is not correctly displayed in MARS (e.g. dimensions of the objects appear differently), you might have to change the scale of your meshes in Blender.
+For this, select all of them, then go to the Object menu and click "Apply->Scale".
+The same goes for rotation in case there are errors.
+Also in the Object menu, you can select "Transform->Origin to Geometry", which will fix similar problems with the meshes' positions.

 However, if you load the scene in MARS and try to do a tank turn you might notice that it does not work to well.
 You would need to tune the friction parameters for the wheels.
 Alternatively, we add a third